-SIA is a candidate school for the International Baccalaureate® Primary Years Program (IB PYP).* SIA has been fully accredited by the Virginia Association of Independent Schools (VAIS) since 1987 and is also a member of the National Association of Independent Schools (NAIS).
+SIA is an International Baccalaureate® World School for the Primary Years Program (IB PYP).
+SIA has been fully accredited by the Virginia Association of Independent Schools (VAIS) since 1987 and is also a member of the National Association of Independent Schools (NAIS).
 SIA is a founding member of PRIZMAH, the Jewish Community Day School Network.

 SIA recognizes that Private School tuition poses a financial strain on many families.
 We have created a Flexible Tuition Program for our families with students in grades K-5.
 Please refer to https://strelitzinternationalacademy.org/admissions/application-process-and-deadlines/early-years/ for more information.

 Our Early Years Program has a financial aid program for families needing for EYP Tuition Assistance.

 SIA alumni are enrolled in a variety of the top independent schools and public school programs in the area.
 Our graduates are confident and academically prepared for middle school and experience a smooth transition socially, academically and emotionally.
 We also have an active alumni program which meets monthly so our alumni can maintain the close relationships with their SIA friends.

 Click on the thumbnail to view our Alumni Flyer.

 Infants and Toddlers maintain a 4:1 ratio with four children to 1 teacher.

 EY3 and EY4: Up to 18 students with 2 teachers.

 Kindergarten class: Up to 16 students with one teacher and a floating assistant.

 Grades 1 – 5: One teacher with up to 20 students.